180,000 dead in tropical cities

 • It is recommended to ventilate your home for at least 10 minutes every day to avoid the concentration of volatile organic compounds indoors.

 14% increase for nitrogen dioxide, up to 8% for fine particles or even 11% for volatile organic compounds… The list is scary.
-It is about the evolution of the quantity of pollutants directly dangerous for health in the tropical cities over the last fourteen years.
+It is regarding the evolution of the quantity of pollutants directly dangerous for health in the tropical cities over the last fourteen years.
 This can be consulted in the study recently published in the journal Science Advances According to the researchers, over this period, air pollution would be the cause of 180,000 early deaths, that is to say, considered avoidable.

 Pollution from land clearing and waste disposal